Dre Campbell Farm

 You could also try using sticky traps as a carrot fly control method.

-These are little traps that you place on stakes above the planting area, and they’re covered in a sticky substance that will catch the flies.
+These are little traps that you place on stakes above the planting area, and they’re covered in a sticky substance that will catch the adult flies.

 7. Beneficial Nematodes